simonxuuu/optimized-csm-voice-cloning/README.md

 1. Record a clear audio sample of your voice (2-3 minutes is recommended)
 2. Save it as an MP3 or WAV file
-3. Transcribe the audio using Whisper or another transcription tool to get the exact text
+3. Transcribe the audio usfing Whisper or another transcription tool to get the exact text

 ## Running Voice Cloning Locally